Mold, Fire, and Water Damage FAQ

 What do I do if my ceilings or walls are wet?

-During the evaluation, our technicians will evaluate moisture content throughout your home.
+During the inspection, our technicians will evaluate moisture content throughout your home.
 We may need to remove damaged materials to improve ventilation during the drying process.
 This may also be done to remove insulation that got wet to prevent mold growth.

 Should I keep windows open to help things dry faster?